ZAPentaleri/zitrog/README.md

-# Zoe's ID3 Tag Retroencoder for Outdated Devices &mdash; ZITROG
+# Zoe's ID3 Tag Retroencoder for Outdated Gadgets &mdash; ZITROG

 ## Introduction
-A Q&D utility for re-encoding modern MP3 ID3 tags into obsolete encoding formats for use with outdated devices -- MP3 players, PDAs, localized PC media players, etc. At present, only Unicode decoding and Shift-JIS encoding are supported, but other formats may be added in the future.
+A Q&D utility for re-encoding modern MP3 ID3 tags into obsolete encoding formats for use with outdated gadgets -- MP3 players, PDAs, localized PC media players, etc. At present, only Unicode decoding and Shift-JIS encoding are supported, but other formats may be added in the future.